The good part about being alive today is that we’re living longer. The bad part? We’re living longer.

 For more on ways to bring in income, check out “35 Clever Ways to Make Extra Money.”

 7. Failing to keep your eye on the ball

 Planning for retirement is not a set-it-and-forget-it kind of job.
 Keep running your calculations and planning ways to stretch savings and cut expenses in retirement.

 Don’t constantly worry about your rate of return on investments, or try to time the market.
-If you are an investments worrywart, consider finding a cheap robo-adviser firm.
-Some of these firms even offer human advisers to help with some of the decisions.
+If you are an investments worrywart, you might be better off working with a pro.
+Stop by our Solutions Center and find a great financial adviser.